blessyjeba10c/AI-Enhanced-Grid-Resilience-using-OpenDSS-with-HIL/README.md

 # GridGuard – AI-Powered Smart Grid Resilience Platform

 **GridGuard** is an AI-powered smart grid resilience platform designed to **predict faults**, **minimize blackout time**, and **enhance disaster recovery** in power distribution systems.
-This project was shortlisted for the **Final Round of the L&T Ideation Hackathon – Season 2**.

 ---